 Recognizing Inborn Abilities at a Young Age

-At 12 years old, you don’t have a career development plan, so the only way a person of the age could be so sure of what he wants to do would be from some intuitive knowing.
+At 12 years old, you don’t have a career development plan, so the only way a person of that age could be so sure of what he wants to do would be from some intuitive knowing.

 My twelve-year-old son has already chosen a career instinctively.